ABOUT US

 Kock was educated in Sioux City at Morningside College, where he studied Agri-Business with an emphasis in Livestock Marketing, including several classes at the Sioux City Stockyards, where he graduated with academic honors.

-Kock’s background includes working as Economic Development Manager for Farmland Foods and Feed in the 1990’s.
-His job was creating business activity with members of local Farmers’ Co-ops throughout the Midwest that did business with Farmland Industries.
+Kock's background included working as Economic Development Manager for Farmland Foods and Feed in the 1990's.
+His job was creating business activity with members of local Farmers' Co-ops throughout the Midwest that did business with Farmland Industries.

-Website Design By EDJE Technologies
+Web Design By EDJE Technologies